-Major consists of 27 required units of core curriculum.
-Remaining units are taken in an area of emphasis.
+The major consists of 27 units of core curriculum; remaining units are taken in an area of emphasis.
 Students must choose at least one area of emphasis.

-NOTE: All courses in the major must be completed with a grade of "C" or better.
+All courses must be completed with a grade of "C" or better.

 Core Curriculum